 Each fund focuses on a specific type of investment:

 The L (Lifecycle) fund invests in a mixture of the five funds listed above.
 Functioning much like a target date fund, the investments are adjusted every quarter to shift from higher risk and reward to lower risk and reward as you get closer to retirement age.
-This is a great option if you don’t know much about investment and want your retirement account to do the work for you, not the other way around.

-If you want more investment flexibility, you can also choose to invest a portion of your TSP funds into a mutual fund window.
-A mutual fund window pools money from investors into securities such as stocks, bonds and short-term debt.
-Mutual funds are companies, and investors buy shares in them just like people buy stock in other companies that produce goods or provide services.
-Your returns are your share of the income the mutual fund generates.
+A mutual fund window pools money from investors into securities such as stocks, bonds, and short-term debt.
+Mutual funds are companies.
+Investors buy shares in them just like people buy stock in other companies.
+Then, your returns equal your share of the income the mutual fund generates.

 Finally, if you ever return to government service, you can easily re-enroll in the TSP, and roll over money from other retirement accounts.

-The short answer is: yes, it’s a pretty strong option compared to many workplace retirement plans.
-If you are currently a federal employee who has access to the TSP, you likely can consider it one of your best options for saving for retirement.
+If you’re currently a federal employee who has access to the TSP, you likely can consider it one of your best options for saving for retirement.

-A final thing to consider is that you can take out loans from your TSP at low interest rates.
-(Currently, the interest rate on a TSP loan is 3.875%).
 Some people use these loans to make down payments on houses or to start businesses.
-Although you repay the loan with interest back into your account, the interest rate never changes over the life of the loan.
-And if you’re a federal employee, the payments can be deducted directly from your paycheck.
-The minimum loan is $1,000, and the highest amount you can deduct is $50,000.
+Over time, you repay the loan with interest back into your account.
+But the interest rate never changes over the life of the loan.

 You can access the federal TSP login page using this link: https://www.tsp.gov/login.

-If you have questions about the retirement account’s benefits (including the strong government TSP matching program), contact your human resources manager.
 You also can download the TSP mobile app.
 The app has a virtual assistant, called Ava, that offers help with your TSP account around the clock.

 If you found value in this article, you may also enjoy reading: